Kristen Childress DNP, ARNP, FNP-BC, AGNP-C, CWCN-AP

-I have worked in many different settings, including geriatrics/internal medicine, wound care, dialysis rounding, home care, and urgent care/emergency medicine.
-I participate in global health and international community development opportunities whenever possible.
+I have practiced in a variety of settings including geriatrics/internal medicine, community-based primary care, wound care, dialysis rounding, and urgent care.
+Since 2010 I’ve owned my own wound care consultation business, and I participate in global health opportunities whenever possible.

 What classes do you teach?